Chart Color Schemes

 Health

-Virginia's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts
+The level of general health in Virginia is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Common health condition prevalence is low among the general population but higher among older, at-risk cohorts.
-Private health cover is exceptionally high, at approximately 61% of the total population (1,602 people), compared to 55.8% in Greater Brisbane.
-Mental health issues and asthma are the most common conditions, affecting 8.1 and 7.0% of residents respectively.
-74.3% of residents report no medical ailments, compared to 69.2% in Greater Brisbane.
+Approximately 61% of Virginia's total population (1,619 people) has private health cover, compared to 55.8% in Greater Brisbane.
+Mental health issues and asthma are the most common medical conditions, affecting 8.1 and 7.0% of residents respectively.
+74.3% of residents report being completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
 Working-age residents have low chronic condition prevalence.
-The area has 12.4% of residents aged 65 and over (327 people), lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Virginia has 12.0% of residents aged 65 and over (320 people), lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health